 “Hey stud.”
 The familiar voice made him jump.
 It was slightly higher in pitch than it had been outside.
 The dark-haired man sounded almost nervous, but that might have been a byproduct of the fluorescent blue liquid he carried in a plastic hi-ball glass.
 The drink seemed appropriate against the hi-lighter yellow silk, now hanging entirely off the young man’s shoulders.

 “Ah, hey.”
 Joshua was trying not to stare.
 He wasn’t typically attracted to soft bodies like the one before him, but the magic of this forbidden realm somehow extended his natural proclivities.
-His eyes got stuck on the sliver of exposed skin below the see-through mesh top and very low-rise jeans.
+His eyes got stuck on the sliver of exposed skin below the see-through mesh top and above the very low-rise jeans.
 If the guy was wearing underwear, they sat even lower on his hips than the jeans.

 “My eyes are up here, honey.”
 Jerking his eyes upwards, Joshua was relieved to see the huge smile on the face in front of him.